 How Testing Helps With Sports Vision Training

 Depending on your sport and your testing results, you may require vision training in specific areas to improve your vision skills and your sports performance.

 Certain tests may even be used as training tools, such as computer simulations that help batters anticipate when and where a fastball or a curveball will be located, and training them to respond accordingly.

-Contact today to optimize, correct, and enhance your visual skills so you can become the athlete you know you can be!The Sports Vision Center at Practice Name provides Advanced Sports Vision Training for patients from Arlington Heights, Buffalo Grove, Northbrook, Deerfield, and throughout Illinois.
+Contact Dr. Neil Margolis today to optimize, correct, and enhance your visual skills so you can become the athlete you know you can be!Visual Symptoms Treatment Center provides Advanced Sports Vision Training for patients from Arlington Heights, Buffalo Grove, Northbrook, Deerfield, and throughout Illinois.